vedi/knowledge-base/src/documents/unity/grow/Grow_Gifting.html.md

 <div class="info-box">GROW Gifting is included in [GrowViral](/unity/grow/GrowViral_GettingStarted#SetupGrowViral) and [GrowUltimate](/unity/grow/GrowUltimate_GettingStarted#SetupGrowUltimate) bundles.
 Please refer to the relevant bundle for initialization instructions.</div>

-1. Initialize `SoomlaGifting` according to the instructions of your relevant bundle.
+1. Initialize `GrowGifting` according to the instructions of your relevant bundle.

 2. Create event handler functions in order to be notified about (and handle) GROW Gifting related events.
 See [Events](/unity/grow/Grow_Gifting/#Events) for more information.